 This program is made possible though partnering with All Things New Ministry.
 It is designed specifically for youth who are preparing to go on a mission trip.
 Campers will learn the skills needed to help rebuild houses, as well as how to help people process the emotions that come while handling a traumatic event.

 This program is designed for new and returning high school aged campers who are looking to grow in their faith, make life long friendships, and try new things.
-Along with the traditional camp activities, they will enjoy activities specific to them, such as the extreme high ropes elements and scuba diving.
+Along with the traditional camp activities, they will enjoy activities specific to them.
 They will enjoy spending their nights in tents, as well as get the opportunity to cook meals over the fire.

 This program is designed for not just those who love horses, but also for campers who would like an introduction to horses.
 Campers will learn the basics of horse care and horsemanship in a positive and encouraging environment.
 By helping care for the horses, campers will get a chance to truly care for God’s great creation.
 Along with riding horses, campers will enjoy all of the traditional camp programs.